Yutoti/LeetCode/README.md

 A matrix is Toeplitz if every diagonal from top-left to bottom-right has the same element.

 Now given an M x N matrix, return True if and only if the matrix is Toeplitz.

+## 485. Max Consecutive Ones （2018.3.24 21:05）
+Given a binary array, find the maximum number of consecutive 1s in this array.